scottduff/WVU_CYBR_520_Group/CIC_IDS_2017_Final/READMD.md

 You have to use 8 more hours to do it again.

 You can copy 2_1_Default_Code.R and 2_2_Default_Environment.RData.
 To start training your models.
+Copy and Rename the two files based on your portion of the project.

 1_1_Feature_Selection_Code.R